Important update on the impact of COVID-19 for Commencement

 - 11:30 am: Commencement Morning Ceremony ends

-- Approximately 12 noon: GSD Diploma Ceremony (follows Harvard Yard ceremony; tickets required until standing room opens); Gund Hall back yard tent
+- Approximately 12 noon: GSD Diploma Ceremony (follows Harvard Yard ceremony; tickets required until standing room opens, weather permitting); Gund Hall back yard tent

 - Approximately 1:30 pm: GSD lunch for graduates and guests (immediately follows GSD Diploma Ceremony; tickets required); Gund Hall

 Please note that some ceremonies and meals are ticketed events.
 Graduates will receive information about tickets for themselves and their guests for all events requiring tickets.